eebmagic/CS_4641_Project/index.md

 Discovering correlations between demographics and housing prices can help investors in real estate to understand how property values could change in the future with changes in the demographics of an area.
 It can also help governments to make decisions on how housing can become more affordable and alert them of expected property value increases which could lead to rapid displacement of individuals.
 We found that income per capita, race and ethnicity, and percentage of workers in the service industry have the greatest predictable determination with rent prices.
 The correlation between percentage of workers in the service industry and rent prices shows us that the the determination between demographics and housing prices is not only based on factors which would be expected, such as income.

 Our findings of a significant and predictable level of determination between demographics and rent prices lead us to believe that our models can be useful for predicting future changes in rent price based on expected changes in demographics.
-Future application of machine learning in this area can allow us to continue discovering correlations between demographics and housing prices and further understand what drives changes in property valuation.
+Future application of machine learning in this area can allow us to continue discovering correlations between demographics and housing prices and further understand what drives changes in regional cost of housing.

 ## References